 That said, there are a number of benefits associated with private schools, such as smaller class sizes, superior facilities and diverse extra-curricular programmes.
 If expats decide to go this route, it's best to enquire and apply early.

 International schools in Aberdeen

-There are no international schools in Aberdeen in the traditional sense of the term – that is, schools teaching the curriculum of a foreign country.
-However, the good news for parents is Aberdeen is home to one of only four International Baccalaureate (IB) schools in all of Scotland.
+There is just one international school in Aberdeen: the International School of Aberdeen, a school for children between 3 to 18.
+The school offers the International Baccalaureate (IB) Diploma Program.
 The IB curriculum is standardised and taught at more than 5,000 schools around the globe, easing the process of transitioning between two schools, even in different countries.